-This essay links real trips in Bruce Springsteen’s memoir, Born to Run, to fictive rambles in Russell Banks’ Book of Jamaica, Michael Ventura’s Night Time, Losing Time, and Richard Meltzer’s The Night (Alone).
-It also takes in recordings, such as Springsteen’s (out of the archives though still under the radar) live CD Hammersmith Odeon, London ’75, that soundtrack passages in Born to Run.
+This essay links trips in Bruce Springsteen’s memoir, Born to Run, to rambles in Russell Banks’ Book of Jamaica, Michael Ventura’s Night Time, Losing Time, and Richard Meltzer’s The Night (Alone).
+It also takes in riffs in Meltzer’s reportage and recordings–including Springsteen’s (out of the archives though still under the radar) Hammersmith Odeon, London ’75–that soundtrack passages in Born to Run.
 But foundational things first: the book of Bruce comes out of Jack’s so this tour starts with…

 “The greatest ride of my life.”